Dominique Grubisa is a practising legal practitioner with more than 22 years of experience.

 Strategy: DGI Graduate, Mat bought a beachfront COVID property at a $100,000 discount during the pandemic.

-Result: Mat’s vision is to develop the site into a triplex and make a potential profit of $600,000.
+Result: Mat’s vision is to develop the site into a triplex and based on comparable sales in the area, he would be expecting to make a projected profit of $600,000.

 Location: GREENFIELD, VICTORIA